PKM74/Nanite/README.md

 Designed for older computers such as a Pentium (i586) Class Machine.
 I would recomend atleast a Pentium 2 Class System or higher however.

 ## Features
-A funtioning Bootloader and half working kernel.
-Also some tools for the FAT filesystem (host system).
+- Bootloader
+- Basic Memory Paging
+- Support for Floppy Disk Drives (FDDs)
+- Basic Serial (RS-232) Support
+- Keyboard Input

-Kernel is currently under heavy development.
+Note:Kernel is currently under very heavy development.
+All things are subject to change at any time.

 ## Building
 You Basically Run `./build.sh` to build it